BotAndis/Clantag-Manager-LUA/README.md

 # Clantag-Manager-LUA
 ### **What is the clantag manager lua?**
-With the clantag manager lua, you are able to choose from 8 different clan tags, including: Gamesense, fanta, onetap, millionware, aimware, and [VALVᴱ], nicel's animated numbers tag, custom clantag, and custom clantags bound to keys.
+With the clantag manager lua, you are able to choose from 8 different clan tags, including: Gamesense, fanta, onetap, millionware, aimware, [VALVᴱ], nicel's animated numbers tag, custom clantag, and custom clantags bound to keys.
 The tags are all enabled or disabled in the lua settings tab.

 #### The clock clantag will be coming in the next interium update, as Nicel will be adding a new function which makes the tag possible.